 - Ongoing – Develop a GDPR compliance program and, if necessary, identify a data privacy officer to help make employees aware of their requirements, monitor compliance and track/resolve any remediation issues.

-BKD’s IT Risk Services division is dedicated to helping health care providers become GDPR-compliant.
-Contact Jan or your trusted BKD advisor with questions.
+BKD’s IT Risk Services division is dedicated to helping real estate organizations become GDPR-compliant.
+Contact Cindy Boyle or your trusted BKD advisor with questions.